pasciaks/sabio/scrum.md

 ### ----- WILL ACCOMPLISH -----

-        Complete the REACT Basics Course, coding along, etc.
+        Work on the REACT Basics Course, coding along, etc.
-        (Move on to React JS course, Git Course, or Starter Cards A in React) ??
+        Get to next assignment video after setState and Routing

 ### ----- BLOCKERS -----